txt/mase/src/gadgets.md

 record of all assigned values (the `Log`).
 While this can be added to standard Python, it can get a little messy.
++ The syntax of the Python class system is sometimes... awful.
+I find I can do cleaner coding if I dodge it.

 ## Log